Nextdoor/ndserviceregistry/README.rst

 ----------

 We wrote this code to be easy to use in Django.
-Here's a (very brief) version of the module we use in Django to simplify use of 'nd_service_registry'.
+Here's a (very brief) version of the module we use in Django to simplify use of *nd_service_registry*.

 <your django tree>/foo/service_registry_utils.py::